 For a luxury home project, seek a general contractor who’s highly organized.
 This means that within that home building company there is a central management structure.
 This will include a well-organized office, and teams of highly qualified sub-contractors capable of producing high-quality work on schedule and at cost.

 There are plenty of small owner-manager home builders who also do much of the work themselves.
 They take a more hands-on approach and they’re frequently on-site to organize all the details and ensure quality.
 For custom home projects, this is frequently the person you need.
 A smaller home builder like this may not be the cheapest option, but the level of service, organization, and speed won’t compare to a larger scale building company.

 Don’t approach a custom home builder too soon.

 Asking for a price before you’ve determined the size, scope, and details of your build will only lead to best guesses and estimates.
 This basically sets a builder up to tell you exactly what they think you’ll want to hear.
-For your’s and you home builder’s benefit, make sure you have a set of drawings and a list specifications before you start talking construction and costs.
+For yours and your home builder’s benefit, make sure you have a set of drawings and a list of specifications before you start talking construction and costs.

 Be specific and enumerate your needs.